thunlp/MoEfication/README.md

 If you use the code, please cite this paper:

 ```
+@inproceedings{
+  zhang2024exploring,
+  title={Exploring the Benefit of Activation Sparsity in Pre-training},
+  author={Zhengyan Zhang and Chaojun Xiao and Qiujieli Qin and Yankai Lin and Zhiyuan Zeng and Xu Han and Zhiyuan Liu and Ruobing Xie and Maosong Sun and Jie Zhou},
+  booktitle={Proceedings of ICML},
+  year={2024},
+}

 @inproceedings{zhang2022moefication,
   title={{MoEfication}: Transformer Feed-forward Layers are Mixtures of Experts},
   author={Zhang, Zhengyan and Lin, Yankai and Liu, Zhiyuan and Li, Peng and Sun, Maosong and Zhou, Jie},